jiaohehu/NPreview/DOC-diagram.md

 # The exit command

-The `exit` instruction will stop the processing of the rest of the instructions and of the instruction.
+The 'exit' command stops the processing of the rest of the instructions and of the instruction.
 It can be used to temporary avoiding some instruction to aid debugging.

     exit